rlivingsus/misc/standaloneBooks.md

 - North, Ryan: How to Invent Everything: A Survival Guide for the Stranded Time Traveler
 - Oakley, Barbara: A Mind for Numbers
 - O'Brien, Phillips Payson: The 2nd Most Powerful Man in the World
+- O'Brien, Tim: The Things they Carried
 - Okorafor, Nnedi: Lagoon, Remote Control
+- Pacitti, Tony: My Best Friend is a Wookiee
+- Pollan, Michael: The Omnivore's Dilemma
+- Palmer, Ada: 1) Too Like the Lightning; 2) Seven Surrenders
 - Paolini, Christopher: To Sleep in a Sea of Stars
-- Pacitti, Tony: My Best Friend is a Wookiee
 - Patterson, Kerry: Crucial Conversations Tools for Talking When Stakes are High
 - Pene du Bois, William: The Twenty-One Balloons
 - Pham, Andrew: Catfish and Mandala